-Table 3 Partial Audit Checklist ESD Control Program

-Function/Area Audited: Facilities

-Date:

-By: Audit Questions Y N Commonto

-1 Where ESD protective flooring is used for T IN Comments

-1. personnel grounding, are ESD footwear worn?

-2. Where ESD floors and footwear are used

-for personnel grounding, do personnel

-check and log continuity to ground upon entering the EPA?

-3. Are personnel wearing grounded wrist straps at the ESD protective workstations

-(if required)?

-4. Are personnel checking wrist straps for

-continuity or using a continuous monitor?

-5. Where continuous monitors are not used,

-are wrist straps checked and logged

-routinely and at frequent intervals?

-6.

-monitors checked and maintained

-periodically?

-1. Are wrist strap cords checked, on the

-0 person, at the workstation?

-ð.
-Are disposable foot grounders limited to one time use?

-9.

-9. grounders kept and maintained?

-10 When required, are ESD protective

-.0. garments correctly worn?
+Table 3 Partial Audit Checklist ESD Control Program Function/Area Audited: Facilities Date: By: YN Audit Questions Comments 1.
+Where ESD protective flooring is used for personnel grounding, are ESD footwear worn?
+2. Where ESD floors and footwear are used for personnel grounding, do personnel check and log continuity to ground upon entering the EPA?
+3. Are personnel wearing grounded wrist straps at the ESD protective workstations (if required)?
+4. Are personnel checking wrist straps for continuity or using a continuous monitor?
+5. Where continuous monitors are not used, are wrist straps checked and logged routinely and at frequent intervals?
+6. Are wrist strap checkers and continuous monitors checked and maintained periodically?
+7. Are wrist strap cords checked, on the person, at the workstation?
+8. Are disposable foot grounders limited to one time use?
+9. Are test records for wrist straps and foot grounders kept and maintained?
+10. When required, ESD are protective garments correctly worn?
 11. Are nonessential personal items kept out of the EPA?

-12. Are personnel working in the EPA currently certified or escorted?
+Are personnel working in the 12. certified EPA currently escorted?
 13. Are ESD Control requirements imposed on visitors to the EPA?